Battersea Arts Centre

 The Battersea Arts Centre ("BAC") is a performance space specialising in theatre productions.
 Located near Clapham Junction railway station in Battersea, in the London Borough of Wandsworth, it was formerly Battersea Town Hall.
 It is a Grade II* listed building.

 In March 2015, while a major programme of renovation works were underway, the Grand Hall was severely damaged by fire.
 Approximately 70% of the theatre, including the 200-capacity Council Chamber, the Scratch Bar and the Members Library, was saved from the fire and remains open.

+The building is now used for theatre shows, weddings, filming, shoots and meeting room hire.

 History

 The building, designed in 1891 by E. W. Mountford, opened in 1893 as Battersea Town Hall, the administrative headquarters of the Borough of Battersea, shortly after the borough was transferred from the county of Surrey to the newly formed County of London.
 It is built from Suffolk red brick and Bath stone, on the site of Jane Senior's Elm House, a villa with a small wooded estate.

 Bertrand Russell's essay Why I Am Not a Christian was originally given as a talk in the hall, on 6 March 1927, under the auspices of the South London Branch of the National Secular Society.